 - Teacher: teaching and training adults in academia and privately, face-to-face and online.
-Proficient in Blackboard, Angel and Canvas.
+Proficient in Blackboard, Angel, Canvas and Moodle.

 - Writer, editor, proofreader: published author, over five years experience as print and online writer/editor, deep understanding of language.

 - Online community developer: created and administered dozens of online communities for a variety of platforms that have been producing real-world results since 1994.

 - Communications facilitator: city-wide neighborhood planning group facilitator, Vice-Chair Eastwood Chamber of Commerce, webmaster and email group admin for various community groups.